- How far is the park from San Antonio or Austin, Texas?

 There is no fee to visit the Johnson City District.

 Driving permits for the self-guided tour of the LBJ Ranch are free.
-The fee for the ranger-guided tour of the Texas White House Office is as follows:

 - How much time should my family allow for visiting the park?

 Depending on what your family would like to see, you could spend anywhere from 20 minutes to nearly a full day exploring the park.
 For ideas on how to plan your time, check out the Things to Do page.

 - What type of weather conditions can we expect?